Joey Wendle Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins and Joey Wendle, who went 1-for-3 with a double last time out, take on Joan Adon and the Washington Nationals at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Joey Wendle (on the back of going 1-for-3 with a double) and the Miami Marlins face the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Padres.
+In his previous game he had a one-hit performance (1-for-3) against the Padres.

 Joey Wendle Game Info & Props vs. the Nationals